tylottr/tf-az-locust/README.md

 * A storage account
     * A file share for storing Locust test results
 * A VNet for the Locust Server with an NSG allowing traffic from the current public IP of the user deploying the template to ports 22 and 8089
-* A Locust Server VM with a mount to the created file share and Locust set up as a SystemD Unit
+* A Locust Server VM with an admin called "vmadmin" and a mount to the created file share and Locust set up as a SystemD Unit
 * A VNet for the Locust Clients per location used for the load test peered to the Locust Server VNet with NSGs allowing only VNet-to-VNet traffic
-* n Locust Client VMs in each location used for the load test
+* n Locust Client VMs with an admin called "vmadmin" in each location used for the load test

 ## Prerequisites